StevensND/ghidra-port-mods-guide/Ghidra/GhidraSteps.md

 ![imagen](https://i.imgur.com/egkcbbe.png)

-**Why I use a separator slash**: The left part will be the Address we need to look up in Ghidra (0194EA7C) while the right part will be the function (14000014) that will perform this Address.
+**Why I use a separator slash**: The left part will be the Address or Offset that we need to look up in Ghidra (0194EA7C) while the right part will be the instruction (14000014) that we will give to this Address/Offset.

 To make the update/port we will never use the right side (14000014).
 This will always be the same.

-Now in Ghidra press the G key (Go To ...) on your keyboard and type/paste the Address obtained in the .pchtxt file.
+Now in Ghidra press the G key (Go To ...) on your keyboard and type/paste the Address/Offset obtained in the .pchtxt file.

 Ghidra adds 2 more numbers to this Address at the beginning.
-Depending on the game this can be 71 or any other number.
+Depending on the game this can be 71 or any other number (for instance Mario Kart 8 Deluxe starts with 6 instead) .

 In total it has to be 10.
-If it’s less than 10: Ghidra will never find the Address you are looking for.
+If it’s less than 10: Ghidra will never find the Address/Offset that you are looking for.
 So … I'll search for: 710194EA7C and then click on OK.

 ![imagen](https://i.imgur.com/4uxXRZA.png)